What Does Rain Symbolize in the Bible?

 Renewal, Restoration, and Revival

 Even though the Great Flood was God’s judgment, there were blessings when the pouring rain ended.
-When Noah’s ark landed after being afloat for almost a year, Noah sent out a dove to find out if there was any dry land.
+When the weather forecast cleared and Noah’s ark landed after being afloat for almost a year, Noah sent out a dove to find out if there was any dry land.

 After a few tries, the dove returned carrying an olive branch.
-Noah realized that his family could soon disembark and begin their new life together.
+Noah realized that his family could soon disembark and begin their new life together in great abundance.
 The first thing they did was worship the Lord and begin planting a vineyard to make new wine.
 Revival!

 Seasons Matter

 Spring seasons bring new life and growth to every living thing.
-Fall brings the harvest of God’s plenty.
-And winter reminds us that rest is necessary for all other seasons to reach peak production.
+Rain of the autumn brings the harvest of God’s plenty.
+And rain in winter months remind you that rest is necessary for all other seasons to reach peak production.
 So let’s look at what rain symbolized in Scripture during various seasons.

 Hebrew Words for Rain

-Three Hebrew words denote rains of different seasons.
+Three main Hebrew words denote rains of different seasons.
 Yoreh or moreh refers to the early (or former) rain.
 Melqosh refers to the latter rain.
-Geshem refers to the winter rains.
+The Hebrew word Geshem refers to the winter rains.

 The Early Rain

-In God’s Word, we find these early rains in Hosea and Joel:
+In God’s Word, these early rains appear in Hosea and the book of Joel:

 • Yoreh: “Let us acknowledge the Lord; let us press on to acknowledge Him.
 As surely as the sun rises, He will appear; He will come to us like the winter rains, like the spring rains that water the earth” (Hosea 6:3, NIV).